-If past memories of slights, offences or worse can be put in this light of true forgiveness and love, only good can come of it.
+If past memories of slights, offenses or worse can be put in this light of true forgiveness and love only good can come of it.

 Most wellness programs that are the most efficient encompass not only the physical needs of a person but the psychological and spiritual needs as well for best results.